This modern improv scrap quilt was a super quick make. The quilt top took me just two and half evenings to finish.

 Once each scrap had been attached to a low volume strip, I trimmed and pressed each unit.

-I only trimmed the one side at this point – the side where the seams joined between the low volume and the scrap – so I could then sew on to that.
+I only trimmed one side at this point – the side where the seams joined between the low volume and the scrap – so I could then sew on to that.

 I didn’t trim them all down to a set size, I just tidied them up a bit and moved on to the next step.